 A decade after speculative builders had lined the blocks branching off Central Park with identical and monotonous brownstone rowhouses, the 78th Street block between Fifth and Madison Avenues was still mostly undeveloped.
 In 1871 Silas M. Styles had erected three such homes; but nothing further would happen on the block until the 1880s.

-When architect Edward Kilpatrick purchased the 23-foot wide plot at No. 4 East 78th Street, he intended that this home would stand out.
+When architect and builder Edward Kilpatrick purchased the 23-foot wide plot at No. 4 East 78th Street, he intended that this home would stand out.
 The Queen Anne style was on the cutting edge of residential design and No. 4 would embrace it with passion.
 Kilpatrick began construction of the home in 1887 and when completed in 1889, it had all the architectural bells and whistles expected in the fanciful style.

 A dramatic, sweeping stone stoop rose to the asymmetrical entrance floor.
 Three levels of rough-cut brownstone, including the basement, were surmounted by a story of red brick with brownstone trim.
 A steep mansard with a copper-clad dormer capped it all.
 As attention-grabbing as the off-set porch was; it was trumped by the broad arch of the second floor.
 A mid-century photograph shows the arch filled with glass panes—if these were original, this area may have been intended as a conservatory of sorts.